solacecommunity/solace-prometheus-exporter/README.md

  solacecommunity/solace-prometheus-exporter
 ```

-## Bonus Material

-The sub directory **testfiles** contains some sample curl commands and their outputs.
-This is just fyi and not needed for building.

 ## Security

 Please ensure to run this application only in a secured network or protected by a reverse proxy.